MacPorts Notes

 where username your github username.

-3. Add the the official repository as the upstream:
+3. Add the official repository as the upstream:

 $ git remote add upstream https://github.com/macports/macports-ports.git